 (i) the pharmacy is owned by a federally qualified health center, as defined in 42 U.S.C. § 254B;

-(ii) the federally qualified health center provides integrated and coordinated medical and pharmaceutical services to HIV positive, AIDS, and hepatitis C patients; and
+(ii) the federally qualified health center provides integrated and coordinated medical and pharmaceutical services to hepatitis C patients; and

-(iii) the prescription drugs are covered specialty drugs for the treatment of HIV, AIDS, or hepatitis C.
+(iii) the prescription drugs are covered specialty drugs for the treatment of hepatitis C.